AbdullahAlUsayed/AbdullahAlUsayed/README.md

 ---

 # About me
 Hello!
-I have a strong foundation in programming languages, including C++, Python, and C#.
+I have a strong foundation in programming languages, including C, Java, Python, and JavaScript.
 These languages enable me to develop a wide range of applications and software solutions.

 In web development, I am proficient in HTML, CSS, and JavaScript, which are essential for creating dynamic and interactive web pages.
-I also have experience working with SQL for database management and have expertise in using Django and Django REST API frameworks for building robust web applications.
-Additionally, I am familiar with Amazon Web Services (AWS) and Linux, which are widely used in cloud computing environments.
+I also have experience working with SQL for database management and have expertise in using Spring and Spring REST API frameworks for building robust web applications.

-I am well-versed in ASP.NET, a popular framework for building web applications using C#, which allows for rapid development and scalability.
-I am experienced in utilizing tools such as Git for version control, Visual Studio for integrated development environments, and MySQL Workbench and phpMyAdmin for database management.
+I am well-versed in Spring Boot, a popular framework for building web applications using Java, which allows for rapid development and scalability.
+I am experienced in utilizing tools such as Git for version control, Visual Studio for integrated development environments, and PostgreSQL Workbench and DBeaver for database management.
 I also have knowledge of Docker, a containerization platform that simplifies application deployment.

-Furthermore, I have skills in using the .NET framework, Canva for graphic design purposes, and Microsoft Word and PowerPoint for documentation and presentation needs.
+Furthermore, I have skills in using the Spring framework, Canva for graphic design purposes, and Microsoft Word and PowerPoint for documentation and presentation needs.
 I am adept at implementing web automation using Selenium and performing web scraping tasks using libraries like Beautiful Soup.
-Moreover, I am proficient in API testing using Postman, which is crucial for ensuring the functionality and reliability of web services.
+Moreover, I am proficient in API testing using Postman and Swagger which is crucial for ensuring the functionality and reliability of web services.

 With these skills, I am well-equipped to develop software applications, build and maintain websites, automate tasks, and conduct API testing.
 I am committed to staying updated with the latest technologies and continuously expanding my skill set to deliver high-quality solutions.
 I'm dedicated to delivering top-quality results and meeting project deadlines.
 Follow me for insights on web development and updates on my latest projects!